July 28–August 6, 2014

 - Miriam Posner (Digital Humanities Program Coordinator and Institute Director)

-Francesca Albrezzi, a Ph.D. candidate in UCLA’s World Arts and Cultures department, serves as Graduate Research Associate and Logistics Coordinator.
+Francesca Albrezzi, a Ph.D. candidate in UCLA’s World Arts and Cultures department, served as Graduate Research Associate and Logistics Coordinator.

 Murtha Baca (Head of Digital Art History Access, Getty Research Institute)